truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

     <a href="https://learn.classy.org/campaign-studio-early-access-sign-up.html">Sign up</a> to join the waitlist for Classy Studio.

-## Access Classy Studio
+## Access Campaign Studio

-To access Classy’s Classy Studio for the first time, you need to create a new campaign.
+To access Campaign Studio for the first time, you need to create a new campaign.

-If you already have a Classy Studio campaign, you can access Studio again by going to the campaign and selecting **Edit Campaign**.
+If you already have a Campaign Studio campaign, you can access Studio again by going to the campaign and selecting **Edit Campaign**.

 ### Create a campaign